markNZed/TaskFlow/README.md

 ### SubTask

-A SubTask expects to be passed a Task instnace and will return the same Task instance.
+A SubTask expects to be passed a Task instance and returns the same Task instance.
 The SubTask assumes it is called from a Task (not a Task Processor).
 The SubTask runs within a Task Environment and provides a standard interface for Task functionality that is shared across many Tasks.
 The SubTask may return asynchronously e.g., the response field includes a promise in Javascript.

 ## Motivation